 8 Furness College is a no-smoking College and smoking is not allowed in any of our residences or social spaces.

 10 Fines, compensation for damage, loans or any other financial obligation to the College should be met within the time stated on the notice of the debt.
 When a student has failed to pay or make arrangements to pay their fine by the due date, an additional amount may be charged, at the discretion of the Dean, which would normally be double the original amount.
 This is subject to a maximum amount of £100.
-In accordance with University Rules a student in debt to a College may not be allowed to graduate.
+In accordance with Student Discipline Rules, a student in debt to a College may not be allowed to graduate.

 11 Specific sets of regulations covering particular areas of the College may be posted from time to time by the Dean, after they have been approved by the College Management Committee, and must be respected.